Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 Currently, most Registrar’s Offices are closed, and death registrations are being handled over the phone.
 It’s advisable to check with your local Registrar’s Office for the most up-to-date information.

-If you need assistance with the registration process, your local funeral director can help.
-They can guide you on making arrangements and provide advice even before the death is officially registered.
+If you need assistance with the registration process, we can help you.
+We can guide you on making funeral arrangements and provide advice even before the death is officially registered.

 Who Can Register a Death?